Employment outlook in the hospitality sector

 Hotel management and administration and event planning positions require highly-developed language skills.
 According to the Government of Canada Job Bank website, hotel managers, for instance, are required to negotiate with suppliers and clients, prepare budgets and marketing plans, develop business plans, address customer complaints, and exchange information with employees.

 Employers in the hospitality sector recognize that language proficiency can be a significant hurdle for newcomers seeking employment.
-Those businesses involved with the Employing Newcomers in Canadian Hotels project, in particular, offer on-the-job language training.
-This practical training will help newcomers achieve the language proficiency required by their position.
+Those businesses involved with the Destination Employment project, in particular, offer on-the-job language training.
+This practical training will help newcomers achieve the language proficiency required by their positions.

 Regulation and Certification